awsdocs/amazon-lumberyard-user-guide/doc_source/ebus-usage-and-examples.md

 ## Return Values from Multiple Handlers<a name="ebus-usage-and-examples-multiple"></a>

 In certain cases you might have to aggregate the return value of a function when there are multiple handlers\.
 For example, suppose you want to send a message to all handlers that asks whether any one handler objects to shutting down an application\.
-If any one handler returns true, you should abort the shutdown\.
+If any one handler returns true, you should stop the shutdown\.
 The following would not suffice:

 ```
 // Counterexample: returnValue contains only the result of the final handler.